dreamspy/My-Cheatsheets-and-Guides/Learning ROS.md

 ### catkin buildsystem

-Catkin is the official build system of ROS and the successor to the original ROS build system, rosbuild. catkin combines CMake macros and Python scripts to provide some functionality on top of CMake's normal workflow.
+Catkin is the official build system of ROS and the successor to the original ROS build system, rosbuild. catkin combines CMake macros and Python scripts to provide some functionality on top of CMake`s normal workflow.

 What is a Build System?
-A build system is responsible for generating 'targets' from raw source code that can be used by an end user.
+A build system is responsible for generating `targets` from raw source code that can be used by an end user.
 These targets may be in the form of libraries, executable programs, generated scripts, exported interfaces (e.g. C++ header files) or anything else that is not static code.
-In ROS terminology, source code is organized into 'packages' where each package typically consists of one or more targets when built.
+In ROS terminology, source code is organized into `packages` where each package typically consists of one or more targets when built.

 The catkin_make command is a convenience tool for working with catkin workspaces.
-Running it the first time in your workspace, it will create a CMakeLists.txt link in your 'src' folder.
-Additionally, if you look in your current directory you should now have a 'build' and 'devel' folder.
-Inside the 'devel' folder you can see that there are now several setup.*sh files.
+Running it the first time in your workspace, it will create a CMakeLists.txt link in your `src` folder.
+Additionally, if you look in your current directory you should now have a `build` and `devel` folder.
+Inside the `devel` folder you can see that there are now several setup.*sh files.
 Sourcing any of these files will overlay this workspace on top of your environment.
 To understand more about this see the general catkin documentation: catkin.

 ### Building Packages with catkin
-catkin packages can be built using the standard cmake workflow, i.e. invoke 'cmake <path/to/source space>', 'make', and then 'make install' all from the build space directory.
+catkin packages can be built using the standard cmake workflow, i.e. invoke `cmake <path/to/source space>`, `make`, and then `make install` all from the build space directory.

 ### Package status
 http://repositories.ros.org/status_page/ros_melodic_default.html